-Figures 3-24, 3-25, 3-26, and 3-27 show the full simulation images for KOP ANST 02.
+Figure 3-24, 3-25, 3-26, and 3-27 show the full simulation images for KOP ANST 02.
 Figure 3-25 shows this simulation with the permanent right-of-way outlined in yellow, for viewer clarity.
 From this KOP, the segment of the ACP corridor within the "seen area" (see Section 2.1) is approximately MP 152-154, and located approximately 3 to 4 miles from the KOP.
-As shown in the Figures, Project-related changes in color, line, texture, and other visual characteristics would be minimally perceptible from this KOP, and would be indistinguishable from other development and evidence of human activity already within the view.
-The corridor would become even less prominent as trees and other vegetation reclaim the temporary right-ofway over time.
+As shown in the Figures, due to existing vegetation patterns in the vicinity of the ACP corridor, Project-related changes in color, line, texture, and other visual characteristics would be minimally perceptible from this KOP, and would be indistinguishable from other development and evidence of human activity already within the view.
+The corridor would become even less prominent as trees and other vegetation reclaim the temporary right-of-way over time.